eugeneoei/mongodb-mongoose/routers/basic/BASIC.md

 }
 ```

 I was trying out to see if the "saving" of the changes can be intercepted where if the likes/dislikes count is < 0, do not "save".
 But I don't see any implementation like that.
-If you guys come across an "interception" solution, do let me know yea?
+If you guys come across an "interception" solution, do let me know yea (could potentially use a `pre` hook to check for this? have not experimented yet)?

 # `DELETE /tweets/:id` route